Data security

 Yes, you can use QA automation or Proxy tools to record .HAR files automatically.
 In addition, you can add a Crawler to your scan that will fill in the missing parts of the target application that were not covered in the session recording.
 However, the interactions from the Crawler are not saved in the .HAR file.

 A single .HAR file is limited to 500MB, so it is recommended to split scans of big applications in to several separate sessions.
-To learn how to create a .HAR file, watch our video.

 What is the maximum allowed storage for uploaded .HAR files in your platform?